juliansester/juliansester/README.md

 - I am currently a PostDoc at NTU Singapore
 - You can  find more information about me and my research on my [academic homepage](https://sites.google.com/view/juliansester/home).
-- You can always contact me: julian.sester@ntu.edu.sg
+- Feel free to contact me: julian.sester@ntu.edu.sg

 I provide the companion code for the following papers.
 - [Robust deep hedging](https://github.com/juliansester/nga) (Python)